Belikoff80/Home_task_281122/instruction_git.md

 The task is: to describe few functions of git version control and emplement correct saving of new versions of documentation

+* git commit - function confirmes saving and adds description of changes into the new version